Dissolution: An Alternative To The Divorce Process

 Maintaining control of the outcome is the primary advantage of a dissolution.
 It can also be less costly than divorce.
 Dissolution, especially when employing the collaborative law process, helps preserve the family’s privacy and is generally a more thorough, healthy and interest-based approach.
 Dissolution also allows you to control the timing of events.
 You can get it done in a week or drag it out over several years, if you prefer.
 In a divorce, the court is in charge of the calendar as well as the decisions.

-Contact Brinkman & Associates in Cincinnati, Ohio, to learn if a dissolution of marriage is the right choice for you.
+To learn if a dissolution of marriage is the right choice for you, email us or call 513-632-5310 to schedule a consultation at our Cincinnati office.
 Our lawyers will describe the options available to you for ending your marriage and rearranging your life.
-Call toll free 866-761-7660 to schedule a consultation.